• Skip to main content

 After five years on a Golden Visa (or any qualifying Portuguese residency program), you can apply for a Permanent Residency in Portugal.

-Can UK citizens apply for Portugal Golden Visa?
+Can UK citizens apply for a Portugal Golden Visa?

-Yes, after BREXIT, many UK citizens use the Golden Visa option to live in Portugal.
+After Brexit, many UK citizens have used the Golden Visa option to live in Portugal.

 Which family members can you sponsor on a Portugal Golden Visa?